 Pelicans enjoying a rest during low tide.
 Cedar Key is a birdwatchers paradise and you will notice pelicans and other shore birds always close by.
 We watched from our balcony each day as pelicans dove for their catch in the nearby waters.
 Other birds came near by looking for a hand out, which of course we were happy to provide.

-Cedar Key shops and restaurants can be seen from the fishing pier.
+Shops and restaurants can be seen from the fishing pier.
 Harbour Master Suites, where we stayed is the last building on the right side of the image.
 Notice how the buildings are all on stilts jutting out into the water, very cool.

 Fishing boats headed out at sunrise.
 Each morning we leisurely enjoyed our coffee and breakfast on our balcony.
 We watched several fishing boats headed out for a days work and couldn’t help but think how blessed we all were to witness such a glorious beginning to a new day.